maxitect/blog/src/posts/2025-04-26_WhenTheMachineStopsLearning.md

 ## Glossary

-1. **Two Tower Architecture**: Separate encoders for queries and documents to handle their different structures
+1. **Two Tower Architecture**: Separate encoders for queries and documents to handle their different structures.
+Think of it as two parallel roads leading to the same destination - separate neural networks that eventually meet in the same embedding space.

+2. **Word Embedding**: Vector representation of words that captures semantic meaning.
+This is teaching the machine that "dog" and "puppy" live in the same neighborhood in vector space.

-2. **Triplet Loss**: Trains model to minimise distance between query and relevant documents while maximising distance to irrelevant ones
+3. **Triplet Loss**: Trains model to minimise distance between query and relevant documents while maximising distance to irrelevant ones.
+It's the mathematical way of telling our model "this document belongs with this query, but that one doesn't."

-3. **Training vs Validation Loss**: Training loss measures model performance on training data; validation loss measures it on unseen data to detect overfitting
+4. **Training vs Validation Loss**: Training loss measures model performance on training data; validation loss on unseen data.
+It's like practicing for an exam with the textbook open versus taking a mock exam that shows if you've actually learnt anything.

-4. **Overfitting**: When a model performs well on training data but poorly on new data because it's learned noise instead of patterns
+5. **Overfitting**: When a model performs well on training data but poorly on new data.
+It's memorising test answers rather than understanding the subject.

-5. **Bidirectional GRU**: Combines GRU architecture with bidirectional processing to capture context from both past and future tokens
+6. **Bidirectional GRU**: Combines GRU architecture with bidirectional processing.
+Reads text forwards AND backwards simultaneously, much like how we might scan a document in both directions to grasp its meaning fully.

-6. **GRU (Gated Recurrent Unit)**: An RNN variant that better manages information flow using gates
+7. **GRU (Gated Recurrent Unit)**: An RNN variant that manages information flow using gates.
+A more efficient cousin of LSTM that handles sequential data with fewer parameters.

-7. **LSTM (Long Short-Term Memory)**: An RNN variant with additional cell state to preserve long-term information
+8. **LSTM (Long Short-Term Memory)**: An RNN variant with additional cell state to preserve long-term information.
+The classic solution for processing sequences that need long-term memory.

-8. **Negative Sampling**: Randomly selecting irrelevant documents to make training manageable
+9. **Negative Sampling**: Randomly selecting irrelevant documents to make training manageable.
+Finding good counter-examples is crucial for the model to learn meaningful distinctions.

-9. **Hard Negative**: Challenging irrelevant document that is semantically similar to the query, making it difficult to distinguish from truly relevant documents
+10. **Hard Negative**: Challenging irrelevant document that is semantically similar to the query.
+These are the trickiest examples that really test if your model is learning properly.

-10. **Weight Decay**: Regularisation technique that penalises large weights to prevent overfitting
+11. **Weight Decay**: Regularisation technique that penalises large weights.
+It's like adding a bit of healthy scepticism to the learning process, preventing parameters from becoming too confident.

-11. **Margin**: Parameter in triplet loss that defines the minimum desired difference between relevant and irrelevant document distances
+12. **Margin**: Parameter in triplet loss that defines the minimum desired difference between distances.
+The breathing room between relevant and irrelevant documents - too small and everything blurs together.

-12. **Learning Rate**: Controls how much model parameters change during each update step
+13. **Learning Rate**: Controls how much model parameters change during each update.
+How big of steps we take during training - crucial to get right or we risk overshooting repeatedly.

-13. **Dropout rate**: Regularisation technique that randomly disables neurons during training to prevent overfitting
+14. **Dropout**: Regularisation technique that randomly disables neurons during training.
+Forces the network to be more robust rather than relying on a few dominant pathways.

-14. **Gradient Clipping**: Prevents exploding gradients by limiting maximum gradient values during training
+15. **Gradient Clipping**: Prevents exploding gradients by limiting maximum values.
+Like having speed limiters on a car to prevent it from accelerating uncontrollably.